 How Your Donation Makes a Difference

-$10 will go towards paying for training expenses of athletes
+$10 will go towards offsetting training expenses of athletes

-$50 will go towards paying for the monthly transportation costs of athletes to get them to training sessions
+$50 will go towards offsetting the monthly transportation costs of athletes to get them to training sessions

-$100 will help athletes allay the cost of equipment needed for training and competition
+$100 will help athletes allay the cost of equipment needed for training sessions and competitions

-$200 will help athletes pay for the expenses for international competitions
+$200 will help athletes offset the cost of participating in international competitions

 Our Campaign Storyends 27 Apr 2018, 11:59 PM